 When We forward the counter-notification to the party who submitted the Notice, it will include any personal information you provide.
 Please keep in mind that the original claimant may use this personal information to file a lawsuit against you to keep the material from being restored on the Systems.
 By submitting a counter-notification to us, you consent to having your information revealed in this way.
 We will not forward your counter-notification to any party other than the original claimant.

 We can only accept a counter-notification directly from the user from whose account the allegedly infringing content has been removed or has had its access disabled.
 For our verification purposes, counter-notifications sent by email should be submitted from the same email address associated with the account.

-All notices under this policy, including notices of copyright infringement and counter-notifications, must be sent to our Designated Agent to be effective.
-You may submit notices by mail, fax, or email to:
+All Notices and counter-notifications under this policy must be sent to our Designated Agent to be effective.
+You may submit Notices and counter-notices by mail, fax, or email to: